apollographql/apollo-ios/README.md

 This is an early prototype of Apollo client for iOS, written in Swift.

 The focus of this prototype is to validate some ideas about the mapping of GraphQL query results to typed structures.
-It contains tests for a variety of GraphQL queries, and handwritten query classes with nested types that define the mapping.
-These query classes will eventually be code generated from a GraphQL schema and query documents, so the current example queries are meant mostly as a validation of the mapping design before starting work on the code generator.
+It contains tests for a variety of GraphQL queries, and handwritten query classes with nested types that define the mappings.
+These query classes will eventually be automatically generated from a GraphQL schema and query documents, so the current example queries are meant mostly as a validation of the mapping design before starting work on the code generator.

 ## Usage